slickstream/docs/engagement/1.x/README.md

 **--slick-discovery-text-highlight-color**: When highlighting ingredients, color used to highlight them

-**-slick-discovery-line-height**: Line height of the text in search results
+**--slick-discovery-line-height**: Line height of the text in search results